 This is where you introduce your offer and include a call-to-action for people to buy your product or service.

-Sending this email sooner than previous follow-up emails is beneficial because your point of difference stays front-of-mind.
-To increase conversion you could include a time-sensitive offer such as a VIP discount, bonus content, or something else of value.
+To increase conversion consider including a time-sensitive offer such as a VIP discount, bonus content, or something else of value.

 What to do when your nurture sequence is complete.